 Of course, the Maldives is a wonderful place to just relax and unwind, but it’s surprisingly difficult to get bored.
 Even the most active members of our team swear that they never get bored in The Maldives.

 The ocean is a big draw of course and many activities are based in or on it!
-Most resorts have a dive or water sports centre usually equipped with Hobie Cats, paddleboards, kayaks, and snorkelling gear to use off the beach.
+Most Maldives resorts have a dive or water sports centre usually equipped with Hobie Cats, paddleboards, kayaks, and snorkelling gear to use off the beach.
 They all offer a range of boat trips further afield be it for dolphin-watching, fishing, or diving.
 Most good resorts also have educational projects and coral regeneration programmes that guests can and should get involved in.
 Beyond the water – most resorts have a good range of gym equipment and sports facilities; some bigger islands even have facilities like tennis courts.

 Each resort will have a choice of interesting and inventive activities on land too, from cinemas under the stars to astronomy experiences there will always be something going on if you want to get involved.
 Most resorts offer day trips to neighbouring locally inhabited islands where you can get a feel for day-to-day life outside a resort.
 Visiting one is a fantastic way to get a taste of Maldivian life, food and culture and really worth trying.

+When planning a Maldives holiday, price can be a huge factor in your decisions.
 The Maldives is an expensive holiday destination compared to some others.
 The complex organisation involved in offering a top-class holiday experience in such a remote location inevitably comes at a cost.
 The logistics are mind-blowing when you think about them; nearly everything needs to be imported and well planned.
 You can’t just pop to Waitrose when you run out of something!

 However, most of the cost comes upfront and can be controlled, you’ll be aware of what you’re likely to spend at the planning stage.
 This is especially true if you book all-inclusive.
 On an all-inclusive plan, you probably won't need to spend anything at all during your stay.
 Not all properties offer an all-inclusive plan though, especially at the higher end where dining experiences are highly tailored.
 More on meal plans, how they work and what might suit you below.